 If your plan is to depend on gas generators, prepare for the noise, fumes, and recurring need for ever more gas.
 If power is out for an extended period of time, buying more gas will become impossible unless you pay black-market rates.
 Many people turn them off even before they run out of gas due to their noise and fumes.

-If you have our E-Pak Emergency Kit, or build something similar, wait for the wind and rain to calm down, and then deploy your kit in the sunshine.
+If you build an emergency rig like we describe here, wait for the wind and rain to calm down, and then deploy your kit in the sunshine.
 Set it up in your yard, on your balcony, or on your roof.
 Chain it down, and bring it in at night.
 Set it back up during daylight.
 Sound dire?
 It will be, and people will steal it, so lock it down with a chain and padlock if there’s any chance vandals and looters will be roaming around (they will).
 Now let’s get you ready for the inevitable.

 In an emergency, you are going to need batteries.
 I’m talking about big ones like car or boat batteries.
 Most people won’t be thinking about car batteries, but you will.
 They are your fuel and eventually your currency.
 At the outset of a disaster though, nobody cares about things like car batteries.
 People scramble for basic necessities like water, eggs, milk, bread, and gas for their generators.
 The eggs, milk, and everything else in the fridge will go once they run out of gas.
 The gas will go in 24 hours; 48 if they’ve filled a few 2-gallon containers.